-Even the blind deserves to swim
+Even the blind deserve to swim

 At the young age of four, Molly Burke’s life took a dark turn.
 She was diagnosed with a rare retinal disease called Retinitis Pigmentosa causing a rapid loss of vision.
 Despite the obvious setbacks that would surface, Molly focused her efforts on the brighter parts of life.
 She’s become a YouTube and motivational “superstar,” and the lives she has touched are countless.